sebastian-vivas/fullStackNotesApp/README.md

 ## Why are unit tests important?
 What is test driven development?

 Unit testing is vital for software development because it reduces the chances of human error from occuring and makes sure that software is functioning as expected.
-This saves developers a lot of time and heacache.
+This saves developers a lot of time and headache.
 Unit tests sprouted a technique for software development called test driven development which guides development through writing tests.
 Traditionally TDD is done in these three steps:

 1. Write a test for the functionality you want to add to your application.
 2. Write the functional code until the test passes.